pyt-team/TopoNetX/README.md

 Many complex systems, ranging from socio-economic systems such as social networks, over to biological systems (e.g., proteins) and technical systems can be abstracted as a set of entities with are linked to each other via a set of relations.
 For instance, a social network may be abstracted as a set vertices corresponding to people linked via various social interactions, including pairwise relationships such as friendships and higher-order relationships involving multiple people.
-This *relational data* can be abstracted as a topological domain such as a graph, hypergraph, simplicial, cellular or combinatorial complex, which enables the principled analysis of such data.
+This *relational data* can be abstracted as a topological domain such as a graph, hypergraph, simplicial, cellular path or combinatorial complex, which enables the principled analysis of such data.

 `TopoNetX` provides a unified platform to compute with such relational data.